zartata/BLRP/README.txt

 it is well suited for a website, and it might be useful for other things.

-The code uses some static data and no globals, and if you've seen it, it ain't a class—but the internal static array for data makes it work not unlike like a class (class tendencies?)
+The code uses some static data and no globals, and if you've seen it, it ain't a class -- but the internal static array for data makes it work not unlike like a class (class tendencies?)

-The odd "modifier character" form is because that makes the code small (and there are a few characters left for possible additional features, but I'd hate to see this go beyond that and have no plans to).
+The odd "modifier character" form is because that makes the code small (and there are a few characters left for possible additional features.

 Notes

 1. BLRP is Be El Are Pee, not "blurp".
-2. A rule function will be a function (procedure) of whatever language the rules algorithm is implemented in.
+2. A rule function will be a function (procedure) of whatever language the rules specification is implemented in.
 3. Like a Push-Me-Pull-You.
 4. License: http://creativecommons.org/licenses/by-nc-sa/4.0/